-I wonder what the disciples think when Jesus talks about a man leaving home to go on a journey.
-Is he talking about himself?
+We wonder what the disciples think when Jesus talks about a man leaving home to go on a journey.
+Who is this man?
+Does he mean himself?
 Is Jesus leaving?

-We know that Jesus is taken away from the disciples.
+We know that soldiers take Jesus away from the disciples.
 We know that Jesus dies on the cross but rises to new life, never to die again.
-We know that the Light of his Risen life is so bright--it can never go out.
-But the disciples don't know that.
+We know that the Light of his Risen life is so bright—it can never go out.
+But the disciples do not know that.

 Therefore, keep awake—in the evening, or at midnight, or at cockcrow, or at dawn—or else he may find you asleep when he comes suddenly.

 Keep awake?
-Is Jesus telling the disciples never to sleep until they see him again?
-That doesn't seem right.
+Does Jesus tell the disciples never to sleep until they see him again?
+That does not seem right.
 We need sleep.
 It is good for us.
-I wonder what Jesus can mean.
+We have to wonder what Jesus can mean.